 It is convenient to sum up in a table all the 16 classes.
 In Table~\ref{t:t}, each line of the table represents a class of graphs defined by excluding some Truemper configurations.
 The first four columns indicate which Truemper configurations are excluded and which are allowed.
 The last columns indicates the complexity of the recognition algorithm and a reference to the paper where this complexity is proved.
 Lines with a reference to a theorem indicate a result proved here.
 For instance line~5 of the table should be read as follows: the complexity of deciding whether a graph is in the class of (theta, prism)-free graphs is $O(n^{35})$ (throughout the paper, $n$ stands for the number of nodes, and $m$ for the number of edges of the input graph).
-Observe that a recognition algorithm for (theta, prism$Q$.)-free graphs is equivalent to an algorithm to decide whether a graph contains a theta \emph{or} a prism.
+Observe that a recognition algorithm for (theta, prism)-free graphs is equivalent to an algorithm to decide whether a graph contains a theta \emph{or} a prism.
 Note that all the proofs of NP-completeness rely on a variant of a classical construction of Bienstock~\cite{bienstock:evenpair}.

-As already stated, 13 of the recognition problems of Table~\ref{t:t} are solved in previous works.
-In this paper, we solve two of the three remaining problems.
-Namely, we give a polynomial time recognition algorithm for the following two classes: (theta, wheel, pyramid)-free and (theta, wheel, prism)-free graphs.
-In the first class, the only allowed Truemper configuration are prisms, and in the second, the only ones are pyramids.
+As already stated, 13 of the recognition problems of Table~\ref{t:t} are solved in previous work.
+In this paper and its subsequent part \cite{rtv} we resolve the complexity of recognition of the remaining three classes.
+In this paper we give a polynomial time recognition algorithm for the following two classes: (theta, wheel, pyramid)-free and (theta, wheel, prism)-free graphs.
+In the first class, the only allowed Truemper configurations are prisms, and in the second, the only ones are pyramids.
 We therefore use the names \emph{only-prism} and \emph{only-pyramid} for these two classes.
-We believe that for the last class not solved in Table~\ref{t:t}, namely (theta, wheel)-free graphs, a similar approach should be successful while being more complicated.
+The last problem from Table~\ref{t:t}, namely the recognition of (theta, wheel)-free graphs, a similar approach is successful while being more complicated.
 This class is studied in a subsequent paper by the last three authors \cite{rtv}.